 For starters, traffic citations are generally handled in an entirely different court than other crimes.
 Most jurisdictions have traffic courts that are specifically dedicated to minor moving violations.
 These courts are generally less formal than criminal courts.
-And some of the rights that a criminal defendant would normally have—such the right to a jury trial and court-appointed counsel—often don’t apply in traffic court.
-The idea is that more relaxed standards can be used in traffic court because the consequences of a conviction aren’t that severe—a convicted motorist is typically looking at just a fine.
+And some of the rights that a criminal defendant would normally have—such the right to a jury trial and court-appointed counsel (though you can hire a private lawyer)—often don't apply in traffic court.
+The idea is that more relaxed standards can be used in traffic court because the consequences of a conviction aren't that severe—a convicted motorist is typically looking at just a fine and the DMV assessing traffic violation points.

 With more serious driving-related offenses such as drunk driving, reckless driving, and vehicular homicide and manslaughter, there's more on the line for the accused driver: a conviction usually carries the possibility of jail or prison time.
 So, a motorist who's charged with one of these crimes will typically go to criminal court rather than traffic court.
 In criminal court, not only do things have a more formal feel, but the system is a lot more protective of the defendant's rights.
 Almost everyone is represented by an attorney.
 Defendants who can't afford an attorney have a right to court-appointed counsel.
 And, generally, defendants who want to fight the charges have the right to have a jury decide their case.
 To get a conviction in criminal court, the prosecution must prove the defendant's guilt beyond a reasonable doubt.
 (Many states have a lesser standard of proof in traffic cases, making it easier for the government to get a conviction.)